Skip to main content

 Technical Analysis

-CVE-2025-58765 is a high-severity Reflected Cross-Site Scripting (XSS) vulnerability identified in wabac.js, a JavaScript library used by the webrecorder project to provide a full web archive replay system leveraging Service Workers.
+CVE-2025-58765 is a high-severity Reflected Cross-Site Scripting (XSS) vulnerability identified in wabac.js, a JavaScript library that provides a full web archive replay system (similar to a 'wayback machine') using Service Workers.
 The vulnerability affects versions prior to 2.23.11.
-Specifically, the issue resides in the 404 error handling logic where the parameter `requestURL`, derived from the original request target, is embedded directly into an inline <script> block without proper sanitization or escaping.
-This improper neutralization of input (CWE-79) allows an attacker to craft a malicious URL that, when visited by a victim, executes arbitrary JavaScript code in the victim’s browser context.
-The exploitation of this vulnerability can lead to theft of sensitive information, session hijacking, or manipulation of the web archive content displayed to the user.
-The impact scope may be influenced by Cross-Origin Resource Sharing (CORS) policies depending on how wabac.js is deployed, potentially limiting or enabling cross-origin script execution.
-The vulnerability was publicly disclosed on September 9, 2025, with a CVSS v3.1 base score of 7.1, indicating a high severity level.
-No known exploits are currently reported in the wild, and the issue is resolved in version 2.23.11 of wabac.js.
+Specifically, the issue lies in the 404 error handling logic where the parameter `requestURL`, derived from the original request target, is embedded directly into an inline <script> block without proper sanitization or escaping.
+This improper neutralization of input (CWE-79) allows an attacker to craft a malicious URL that, when visited by a victim, executes arbitrary JavaScript code in the victim's browser context.
+The exploitation is reflected, meaning the malicious payload is part of the URL and executed immediately upon visiting the crafted link.
+The scope of the attack may be limited by Cross-Origin Resource Sharing (CORS) policies depending on how wabac.js is deployed, but in many scenarios, this could lead to theft of sensitive information, session hijacking, or further client-side attacks.
+The vulnerability does not require authentication but does require user interaction (clicking or visiting the malicious URL).
+The CVSS 3.1 base score is 7.1, reflecting a high severity due to network attack vector, low attack complexity, no privileges required, but requiring user interaction, and impacting confidentiality, integrity, and availability to a limited extent.
+The vulnerability was published on September 9, 2025, and fixed in version 2.23.11 of wabac.js.
+No known exploits in the wild have been reported yet.

 Potential Impact